-Part III would be effective when it becomes law and apply to moratoria imposed on or after that date.
+Part III would apply to the Town of Taylortown only and would be effective when it becomes law and apply to moratoria imposed on or after that date.

 PART IV - ASHEBORO AIRPORT LEASES

 Local governments generally dispose of real and personal property in accordance with the procedures established by Article 12 of Chapter 160A.
 Subject to certain conditions for each method, a local government can dispose of real or personal property by any of the following means: